container6767/rock-paper-scissor/README.md

-This is my second javascript project a rock paper scissor game.
+THis is a rock paper scissor game i made as my second javascript project.